image

 The Autistic Way of Proceeding

-by Jim Hoerricks PhD
+by Jaime Hoerricks PhD

 The pandemic was a watershed moment in my life.
 In 2016, I had retired from a public service career to go into private practice as an independent forensic scientist.
 When the pandemic hit in early 2020, and the court system shut down, I was suddenly out of work.
 There was not a hint or clue as to when the system would restart.
 With minimal savings and preparation, I was forced to decide: keep throwing my dwindling savings at keeping my business afloat against no revenues, or choose a different way to earn a living.